stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ## no end user training (or minimal)

-If you use manage pages (see below) to rollout the rich functionality progressively, you shouldn’t need to do any end user training. #stratapp is intuitive and best learnt by doing. #stratapp’s UX has been designed for all generations, tech aptitudes and frequencies of use.
+If you use manage pages (see below) to roll out the rich functionality progressively, you shouldn’t need to do any end user training. #stratapp is intuitive and best learnt by doing.

+\#stratapp’s UX has been designed for all generations, tech aptitudes and frequencies of use.
 Like all self-onboarded tech, user proficiency requires a little patience, some experimentation and an open mind.

 ## two roles for success